Power-Angle Synchronization for Grid-Connected Converter with Fault Ride-Through Capability for Low Voltage Grids

 In this paper, the power angle synchronization control of a grid-tied bidirectional dc-ac converter is investigated for low voltage grids.
 The power flow equations for the low voltage grid are analyzed and compensators are designed to ensure the decoupled control of active and reactive power.
 The proposed control system operates without the need for a phase locked loop during balanced and unbalanced grid conditions.
 It is shown that during balanced conditions the compensators ensure stable operation controlling the desired power flow to and from the grid.
 It is also demonstrated that the compensators are immune to grid fluctuations and to a large extent can cater grid unbalanced conditions.
 Experimental results verify the performance of the proposed control scheme.

-S. Mukherjee et al., "Power-Angle Synchronization for Grid-Connected Converter with Fault Ride-Through Capability for Low Voltage Grids," IEEE Transactions on Energy Conversion, pp. 1-9, Institute of Electrical and Electronics Engineers (IEEE), Jan 2018.
+S. Mukherjee et al., "Power-Angle Synchronization for Grid-Connected Converter with Fault Ride-Through Capability for Low Voltage Grids," IEEE Transactions on Energy Conversion, vol. 33, no. 3, pp. 970 - 979, Institute of Electrical and Electronics Engineers (IEEE), Sep 2018.

 Electrical and Computer Engineering

 Intelligent Systems Center

 Bi-Directional Power Flow; Fault Ride Through; Grid-Connected Converter; Load Flow; Low Voltage; Low Voltage Grid; Mathematical Model; Phase Locked Loops; Power-Angle Synchronization; Proportional Resonant Controller; Reactive Power; Synchronization; Voltage Control

 © 2018 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.